-Kyphosis is the abnormal curving of the spine that leads to a bowing or rounding of the back, resulting in a hunchback or a permanently slouched posture.
+Kyphosis is the abnormal curving of the spine that leads to a bowing or rounding of the back, resulting in a hunched back or a permanently slouched posture.
 Kyphosis in adolescents can also be called Scheuermann’s disease, where bones of the spine become wedged together.

 - Back pain

 The first step to diagnose and receive kyphosis treatment is to observe and measure the curve of the spine.
 Our specialists may also recommend an X-ray.